Laxey Mine: 19th century

 Laxey was primarily mined for its lead ore.
 However, in addition the mine yielded zinc, silver, copper pyrites and hematite iron in significant quantities.

-In 1819 both Laxey and Foxdale mines were closed, but within four years both reopened.
+In 1819 both Laxey and Foxdale mines were closed, and within four years, both reopened.
 Laxey owed its fresh start to a Westmorland man who was in turn licensed for the undertaking by George Murray, 6th Duke of Atholl.
-Both mines soon began to boom, with a result that a search for metals began in every part of the island, but with almost no result.
+Both mines soon boomed, triggering largely futile searches for metals in every part of the island.

 From 1823 the mine was served by the Great Laxey Mine Railway.

 By 1833 over 200 men were employed in the mine.
 Whilst various minerals were extracted from the mine, lead ore was the main component of the workings, and substances regarded as of lesser value were simply thrown away.

 The mine was rich in silver ore yielding 180 ounces (5.5 kg) to the ton.
 This saw a dramatic increase in the price of the mine company shares: shares trading for £34 in the late 1820s were trading for between £1,500 and £2,000 by 1833.
 In late 1833 the mine sustained significant damage when the river overflowed its banks and flooded the shaft, and the mine was not operational again until the end of February 1834.

 In part payment for their labour, the owners allowed the miners to keep the copper ore which had been extracted, and by the mid 19th century this was being sold for £23 14s 6d per ton.
 A mixture of copper and lead was sold for £7 per ton, and this would be used to glaze lower end earthenware.